SOLVED: Brother Printer USB Composite Device (Error Code 10)

 2016-03-22_181141

-Here’s what you need to do in order to update a Brother printer’s firmware when your computer recognizes it as a USB Composite Device instead of a printer:
+Here’s a simple step-by-step guide to update a Brother printer’s firmware when your computer sees it as a USB Composite Device instead of a printer:

-Connect the printer in question to a different computer – a computer that recognizes it as a printer and not a USB Composite Device, preferably a computer running on any version of Windows 7.
+1. Connect your printer to a different computer—one that identifies it as a printer, not as a USB Composite Device.
+If possible, use a computer running Windows 7.

-Wait a couple of minutes for the computer to successfully recognize and install the printer as a device.
+2. Wait a few minutes for the computer to detect and install the printer properly.

-Click here to go to the Downloads section of the official Brother website.
+3. Click here to visit the Downloads section of the official Brother website.

-Either search for your Brother printer using its model number or:
+4. Either search for your Brother printer by entering its model number, or:

-Select your Brother Product series on the next page.
+– Select your product series on the next page.

-Under the Firmware section, click on the Firmware Update Tool.
+6. Under the Firmware section, find and click the Firmware Update Tool.

-Click on Agree to the EULA and Download, and the Firmware Update Tool should start downloading automatically once you get to the next page.
+8. Click Agree to the EULA and Download.
+The Firmware Update Tool should begin downloading automatically.

-Once the Firmware Update Tool has been downloaded successfully, launch it.
+9. Once the Firmware Update Tool finishes downloading, launch it.

-Note: If you do not have access to another computer that recognizes your Brother Printer as a printer, you should know that some people have had success at fixing this issue by connecting their Brother Printer to the same computer via its Network port and following the procedure described above.
+Note: If you don’t have access to another computer that recognizes your Brother printer correctly, some users have had luck fixing this by connecting their Brother printer to the same computer through the Network port (instead of USB) and then following the steps above.

 ABOUT THE AUTHOR